Reproducing kernel Hilbert space compactification of unitary evolution groups: Introduction

-\paragraph{Review of existing methodologies} Despite the attractive theoretical properties of evolution operators, the design of data-driven spectral approximation techniques that can naturally handle both point and continuous spectra, with rigorous convergence guarantees, is challenging, and several open problems remain.
+Despite the attractive theoretical properties of evolution operators, the design of data-driven spectral approximation techniques that can naturally handle both point and continuous spectra, with rigorous convergence guarantees, is challenging, and several open problems remain.
 As an illustration of these challenges, and to place our work in context, it is worthwhile noting that besides approximating the continuous spectrum (which is obviously challenging), rigorous approximation of the atomic spectral component $ \Ep $ is also non-trivial, since, apart from the case of circle rotations, it is concentrated on a dense, countable subset of the real line.
-In applications, the density of the atomic part of the spectrum and the possibility of the presence of a continuous spectral component necessitates the use of some form of regularization to ensure well-posedness of spectral approximation schemes.
+In applications, the density of the atomic part of the spectrum and the possibility of the presence of a continuous spectral component necessitate the use of some form of regularization to ensure well-posedness of spectral approximation schemes.
 In the transfer operator literature, the use of regularization techniques such as domain restriction to function spaces where the operators are quasicompact \cite{DellnitzEtAl00}, or compactification by smoothing by kernel integral operators \cite{Froyland2013}, has been prevalent, though these methods generally require more information than the single observable time series assumed to be available here.
-On the other hand, many of the popular techniques in the Koopman operator literature, including the dynamic mode decomposition (DMD) \cite{Schmid10,RowleyEtAl09} and EDMD \cite{WilliamsEtAl15} do not explicitly consider regularization, and instead implicitly regularize the operators by projection onto finite-dimensional subspaces (e.g., Krylov subspaces and subspaces spanned by general dictionaries of observables), with difficult to control asymptotic behavior.
-To our knowledge, the first spectral convergence results for EDMD \cite{ArbabiMezic17} were obtained for a variant of the framework called Hankel-matrix DMD \cite{BruntonEtAl17}, which employs dictionaries constructed by application of delay-coordinate maps \cite{SauerEtAl91} to the observation function.
-However, these results are based on an assumption that the observation map lies in a finite-dimensional Koopman invariant subspace (which must be necessarily a subspace of $ \Hp $); an assumption unlikely to hold in practice.
-This assumption is relaxed in \cite{KordaMezic18}, who establish weak spectral convergence results implied by strongly convergent approximations of the Koopman operator derived through EDMD.
-This approach makes use of an a priori known orthonormal basis of $L^2(\mu)$, the availability of which is not required in Hankel-matrix DMD.
+On the other hand, many of the popular techniques in the Koopman operator literature, including the dynamic mode decomposition (DMD) \cite{Schmid10,RowleyEtAl09} and EDMD \cite{WilliamsEtAl15} do not explicitly consider regularization, and instead implicitly regularize the operators by projection onto finite-dimensional subspaces (e.g., Krylov subspaces and subspaces spanned by general dictionaries of observables). \blue{Despite the practical simplicity of this approach, controlling its asymptotic behavior as the dimension of the approximation space increases is difficult; see, e.g., Figure~\ref{figZetaTauTorus} below.}